link1905/system-design-101/content/docs/web-service/service-cluster.md

 }
 {{< /d2 >}}

-However, this model is more complex than it appears — it’s extremely challenging to develop and maintain.
+However, this model is more complex than it appears.
+It’s extremely challenging to develop and maintain:

 - How do we track cluster information consistently across instances without relying on a central store?
 - How can we adapt to a dynamic number of instances as they scale up or down?
 - How do we ensure the cluster stays operational when some instances fail?

 These questions highlight the inherent complexity of decentralized communication.
-We’ll explore these challenges in greater depth in the **Distributed Database** topic, where a database cluster is treated as a stateful service.
+We’ll explore these challenges in greater depth in the [Distributed Database]({{< ref "distributed-database" >}}) topic, where a database cluster is treated as a stateful service.